AntoniTheCodeProgrammer/dijkstra-in-C/README.md

 make
 ./main

-How edit data.txt?
+How edit source file?

-First row is number of vertices and number of roads.
-Next rows(number of roads) have three values: parent od road, its direction and weight.
+Source file should be build with four columns: name of road(char *), ID of start point(int), ID of end point(int) and its weight(float)